Cloncorrick, Darling Point: Sir George and Lady Simpson

 Sir George Bowen Simpson, c.
 1900.

 George Bowen Simpson was born in 1838 near Parramatta.
 His father was Pierce Simpson, a police magistrate, and his mother was Hester Elizabeth MacNeill.
 George was educated at Kings School, Parramatta, and was admitted to the bar in 1858.

 In 1861 Simpson married Martha Margaret Cobcroft, who was the daughter of Enoch Cobcroft of Cumberland Hall, East Maitland.
 The couple had two children, a boy and a girl; both died when they were young.
 The daughter was only fifteen when she died and the son was 34.
 They had no immediate heirs.

 Simpson became a very successful lawyer and in 1867 was made a district court judge.
 In 1885 he became a politician in the New South Wales Legislative Council and soon became attorney-general.
 In 1894 he became a judge of the Supreme Court.
 In 1909 he was knighted but because of poor health he retired in 1910.
 He spent his remaining years at Cloncorrick, and he died in 1915.

 His wife Martha continued to live at Cloncorrick after his death.
-One of her main interests was the work done at St Marks Church, Darling Point.
-After she died at age 90 in 1933 a memorial plaque was erected in memory of both Sir George and Lady Simpson at St Marks Church, which can still be seen today.
+One of her main interests was the work done at St Mark's Church, Darling Point.
+After she died at age 90 in 1933 a memorial plaque was erected in memory of both Sir George and Lady Simpson at St Mark's Church, which can still be seen today.

 Because they had no immediate heirs, their grandson Julian Simpson inherited the estate, and he sold Cloncorrick in 1934 to Esther Holt.